Physics informed neural networks for elliptic equations with oscillatory differential operators: Numerical results

 with homogeneous Dirichlet boundary conditions $\ueps(-\pi) = \ueps(\pi) = 0$; it additionally satisfies the elliptic, Darcy BVP given by

 for $x \in (-\pi,\pi)$, again with homogeneous Dirichlet conditions, where

-and the expression for the right-hand side forcing $f^{\epsilon}(x)$ can be found in Appendix \ref{sec:appendix3}.
+and the expression for the right-hand side forcing $f^{\epsilon}(x)$ is listed in Appendix \ref{sec:appendix4}.

-We describe three different neural network approximations to the two-scale function $\ueps(x)$ by: \begin{itemize} \item[(1)] regression (i.e. supervised learning), \item[(2)] a PINN solver for the Poisson problem \eqref{eq:poisson}, and \item[(3)] a PINN solver for the Darcy problem \eqref{eq:darcy}. \end{itemize} While the first two methods generate satisfactory approximations to \eqref{eq:two_scale_fn}, indicating that (a good approximation to) the target function lives in the ``span'' of the neural network used, the third method does not.
-All of the numerical tests are implemented in the open-source DeepXDE package \cite{lu2021deepxde}, and in each case, the neural network weights and biases are randomly initialized with the Glorot distribution \cite{glorot2010understanding}.
+We describe three different neural network approximations to the two-scale function $\ueps(x)$ by: \begin{itemize} \item[(1)] regression (i.e. supervised learning), \item[(2)] a PINN solver for the Poisson problem \eqref{eq:poisson}, and \item[(3)] a PINN solver for the Darcy problem \eqref{eq:darcy}. \end{itemize} We first report the results for each case when $\epsilon=1/32$ and then repeat the experiments in Section \ref{subsec:decrease_epsilon} at smaller values of $\epsilon$ to observe the behavior of each approximation as a function of increasing scale separation.

+For $\epsilon = 1/32$, the first two methods listed above generate satisfactory approximations to \eqref{eq:two_scale_fn}, indicating that (a good approximation to) the target function lives in the ``span'' of the neural network used; the third method does not.
+All of the numerical tests are implemented in the open-source DeepXDE package \citep{lu2021deepxde}, and in each case, the neural network weights and biases are randomly initialized with the Glorot distribution \citep{glorot2010understanding}.

 Consider first approximating $\ueps(x)$ with a neural network by regression, which we denote as $u_R(x;\theta)$.
 For $\{x_i\}_{i=1}^N \in [-\pi, \pi]$, the network parameters are determined by minimizing